pensjonatus/flash-fiction/blog/he-packs-quite-a-swing.md

 ---
-title: 'He Packs Quite a Swing'
+title: He Packs Quite a Swing
 date: '2012-05-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Come one, Tom!
 Come on!"